Russian troops ill-prepared for Ukraine war, says ex-Kremlin mercenary | Politics

 Gabidullin spent a week in a coma and three months in a hospital where he had surgeries to remove one of his kidneys and some intestines.
 Reuters has independently verified he was in the Wagner Group and was in combat in Syria.
 Wagner Group fighters have been accused by rights groups and the Ukrainian government of committing war crimes in Syria and eastern Ukraine from 2014 onwards.
 Gabidullin said he had never been involved in such abuses.

-DIFFERENT PROPOSITION Moscow's involvement helped turn the tide of the Syrian war in favour of al-Assad, but Gabidullin said Russia's military restricted itself mainly to attacks from the air, while relying on Wagner mercenaries and other proxies to do the lion's share of the fighting on the ground.
+DIFFERENT PROPOSITION Moscow's involvement helped turn the tide of the Syrian war in favor of Assad, but Gabidullin said Russia's military restricted itself mainly to attacks from the air while relying on Wagner mercenaries and other proxies to do the lion's share of the fighting on the ground.

 The Russian military's task was easier too.
 Its opponents -- Islamic State and other militias -- had no anti-aircraft systems or artillery.
 Fighting Ukraine, he said, was a different proposition.